MicrosoftDocs/VBA-Docs/api/Excel.AddIn.md

 AddIns.Add("generic.xll").Installed = True
 ```

-Use **Workbooks** ( _index_ ) where _index_ is the add-in filename (not title) to return a reference to the workbook corresponding to a loaded add-in.
+Use **Workbooks** ( _index_ ) where _index_ is the add-in file name (not title) to return a reference to the workbook corresponding to a loaded add-in.
 You must use the file name because loaded add-ins don't normally appear in the **Workbooks** collection.
 This example sets the _wb_ variable to the workbook for Myaddin.xla.

 ```vb
 Set wb = Workbooks("myaddin.xla")